 Free Microsoft Resume Templates for Word

 Whether you’re writing your first resume or revising your current one, a resume template can help you create a document that will impress any employer.
-Microsoft Word has a number of resume templates for available for users.
+Microsoft Word has a number of resume templates available for users.
 All you have to do is find one you like, click on it, and start writing.

 Why Use a Resume Template?